epot/play-silhouette-angular-typescript.g8/README.md

 Play Silhouette Angular4 Seed Project
 =====================================

-This is an ongoing work and plan to be in a working state by mid august 2017.
+This is an ongoing work and needs to be refined.
+The OAuth2 authentication is using un unsafe workaround (follow updates [here](http://discourse.silhouette.rocks/t/silhouette-and-angular/159/10)).
+Plenty of cleanup needs to be done as well.

 The Play Silhouette Angular Seed project shows how [Silhouette](https://github.com/mohiva/play-silhouette) can be used to create a SPA with [Angular](https://angular.io/)/[Satellizer](https://github.com/sahat/satellizer) and Play scaffolded by [yeoman](https://github.com/tuplejump/play-yeoman).
 It's a starting point which can be extended to fit your needs.
-It was migrated from the existing seed with [AngularJS](https://github.com/mohiva/play-silhouette-angular-seed).
+It was migrated from the existing seed with AngularJS: [play-silhouette-angular-seed](https://github.com/mohiva/play-silhouette-angular-seed).

 ## Example